jadijadi/lpic1book/1041_create_partitions_and_filesystems.md

 > This will have a same effect: `mkfs.ext3 /dev/sda1`

 If you need to assign a lable to the partition, you have to use the `-L lable_name` option.
-Please note that in renect system, people use UUIDs instead of labels.
+Please note that in recent system, people use UUIDs instead of labels.
 UUID of a disk can be viewed with:

 ```
 $ blkid /dev/sda1